My dreams got crushed in high school.

 “But I don’t like my last name,” I blurted out.
 Everyone except Lily turned to me as if I was crazy.
 Lily knew the truth though.
 She had seen how much personal stress my last name brought me over the years.
-“Can’t I go by just Robin?
-Or maybe Robin LeeAnn?”
+“Can’t I go by Robin?
+Or Robin LeeAnn?”

 Her dad huffed.
 “Guys won’t buy your books then.”

-Most female writers have changed their names.
+Many female writers have changed their names.
 Louisa May Alcott became A. M. Barnard.
 Mary Ann Evans became George Eliot.
 Nelle Harper Lee became Harper Lee.
 Nora Roberts became J. D. Robb and several other pen names.
 Joanne Rowling became J. K. Rowling.